vmware-archive/chaperone/docs/setup.md

 ```

 You can then modify the copied inventory for your local modifications.
 There
-is a .gitignore file in place that will ignore you changes when committing
+is a .gitignore file in place that will ignore your changes when committing
 code, so you need not worry about others getting affected by your changes.

 An example for modifying the inventory file might be where your CDS is exposed